 In this context, we’d like to summarise the following points.

-- When compared to a virtual machine, installation in a dual boot is a tedious and time-consuming operation.
+- Compared to a virtual machine, installation in a dual boot is tedious and time-consuming.

 - Dual boot is better suited for computers with simple system configurations.
 It does not rule out the possibility of dual-booting in high-end systems.